ice-csic-astroexotic/ML-Poppyns/docs/tutorials/learning_tutorial.md

 * `valid_results.json` contains the validation loss evolution in physical units, i.e., we have corrected for normalization or standardization if they were applied.

 Finally, each subfolder in the `models` directory contains the saved best trained model in `.pth` format.
+This model will be used for the inferring on an unseen dataset as outlined below.

 ## Inferring on a dataset

-Once a network has been trained, it can be used to infer on an existing dataset of generated maps.
-To do so the script `pypopsyn/learning/infer.py` allows you to take an experiment configuration file, a pretrained model, and a data set to run inference on selected samples for that dataset.
+Once a network has been trained, it can be used to infer on an unseen dataset of generated maps and extract the relevant pulsar population parameters.
+The script `pypopsyn/learning/infer.py` allows us to take an experiment configuration file, a pre-trained model, and a dataset, and run inference on selected samples from that dataset.

+### Configuration options

-You can set up the loader for the test dataset over which you would like to perform inference in the configuration file.
+We again set up the loader for the test dataset over which we want to perform inference in the configuration file.
-Such loader must have the same `filter_inputs` and `filter_labels` and be of the same `type` as the training data loader.
-In fact, what matters is that both of them are compatible with the network's input shape.
+As noted above for the validation data loader the test data loader must have the same `type`, `filter_inputs` and `filter_labels` as the training data loader.
+Again, both have to be compatible with the network's input and output shape.
 Moreover, the test dataset has to be normalized or standardized if normalization or standardization was applied to the training dataset.

+The test data loader in the `config.json` file could look as follows:
 ```commandline
 {
     "test_data_loader": {